 - Apple TV (4th gen or later)

 Can I watch Hulu with Live TV on multiple devices at the same time?

 You’re only allowed to watch on up to two screens at a time with your Hulu subscription, but you can upgrade to unlimited screens for an extra $14.99 a month.

-That way, everyone in your house can stream at the same time — and you can also watch on three screens when you’re on the go.
+That allows everyone in your house to stream at the same time, plus you can watch up to three screens when you’re on the go.

 A few thoughts about Hulu with Live TV…

-When I talk to people about pay TV alternatives, many of them say they would like to pick and choose the channels they want instead of paying for a bundle.
+When I talk to people about cable and satellite TV alternatives, many of them say they would like to pick and choose the channels they want instead of paying for a bundle.